 CaMLA is committed to ensuring that you can demonstrate your language ability under circumstances that are fair and that do not alter the construct being measured.
 To this end, applicants with disabilities can request special accommodations.
+It is the test taker’s responsibility to request special test accommodations.
+Such requests should be addressed to the local test center as far in advance of the test administration as possible and should be supported by appropriate medical documentation.
+At least three months notice is needed to prepare Braille materials, while administrative modifications (large font, extended time, reader, scribe) may be requested at the time of registration.

-Disabilities Usually Granted Accommodations
+Disabilities Usually Granted Accommodations:

 - Visual impairment or blindness